chrisbanas/chrisbanas/README.md

 class WhoAmI {
     constructor() {
         this.user = 'Christopher Banas';
-        this.currently = 'Student @ University of Pennsylvania';
+        this.currently = 'Engineering Student @ University of Pennsylvania';
         this.hobbies = [
             'Hiking',
             'Gaming',